Where Seeing is a pleasure

 Although these houses are maintained by their current lease owners, Biscayne National Park and the National Park Service have dominion over them.
 The Birds have taken up residence at some of the houses.

-One area of the beautiful state of Florida that is rich in color and maximum design is the entire southern region: a mecca for architectural wonder and outdoor fun space.
+One area of the beautiful state of Florida that is rich in color and unique design is the entire southern region: a mecca for architectural wonder and outdoor fun space.

 South Florida is the destination for beautiful weather and the most fun experienced on the water.